Photo: Getty Images

 This is a major etiquette don't — and for good reason.
 Instead, set up a traditional wedding registry and you're bound to get cash gifts.
-However, asking guests to flat out fund your honeymoon or help you purchase a house and some of them may be a bit turned off, points out wedding planner and founder of Pretty Pear Bride, Shafonne Myers.
+However, ask guests to flat-out fund your honeymoon or help you purchase a house and some of them may be a bit turned off, points out wedding planner and founder of Pretty Pear Bride, Shafonne Myers.

 4. Really loud music

-Guests often complain about the music choices and volume according to Greg Jenkins, founder of Bravo Productions.
-"Make selections that appeal to everyone, and conduct a sound check before the guests arrive into the room," he suggests.
+Guests often complain about the music choices and volume, according to Greg Jenkins, founder of Bravo Productions.
+"Make selections that appeal to everyone, and conduct a sound check before the guests arrive in the room," he suggests.
 "If those who opt not to dance can't carry on a conversation, then the music is too loud."

 5. Long lines

 Not having enough bartenders or servers for the size of the crowd may put some of your guests in a sour mood, warns celebrity wedding planner Donnie Brown of Donnie Brown Weddings and Events.
 Make sure you have enough help so that no one is starving or spending the majority of your wedding waiting in line.

 While requiring all of your guests to wear white for your bohemian wedding sounds dreamy in theory, you have to take into account that some of them might not own anything white, and now that's just an extra expense for them.

 Outdoor weddings in the blazing sun and heat with zero shade and non-air-conditioned receptions can have guests annoyed from the beginning, says Lynn Jawitz, owner of Florisan Wedding and Event Design in NYC.
 Don't turn the air conditioning up too high, though, because you don't want to freeze your guests out either.

 8. A huge gap between your ceremony and reception